mindspore-ai/docs/docs/mindspore/note/source_en/static_graph_syntax_support.md

 - The total number of graph operations is a multiple of number of iterations of the `for` loop.
 Excessive number of iterations of the `for` loop may cause the graph to occupy more memory than usage limit.

+- The `for...else...` statement is not supported.

+- The `while` statement cannot exist in loop body of the `for` statement.

 Example:

 ```python